apiel/zicBox/zic23/note.md

 - TODO piano modal

+- IDEA give value group type, e.g TYPE_ENV and then the UI would be smart enough to create a specific envlop UI for it

 - FIXME audio glitch when too much stuff is going on, might be solved with EQ or not, let see ^^

 - TODO sample remove voice stealing